-- 1. The personal information of LSC members, employees and student interns is limited to that information which is relevant to the individual's position in the organisation.
+- The personal information of Council and Committee members, employees and student interns is limited to that information which is relevant to the individual's position in the organisation.
 It is collected and retained for those purposes only and is to be retained for as long as it is relevant. - 2.
-The LSC maintains a list of contact details for key stakeholders including names, addresses and telephone numbers.
+The Council maintains a list of contact details for key stakeholders including names, addresses and telephone numbers.
 The list is kept up to date. - 3.
-The LSC undertakes public consultation as part of the development of the Uniform Law and Rules and related policies, guidelines and directions.
-Personal information disclosed to the LSC, in the course of these consultations, is collected for the purpose of the relevant consultation and may be used for the purpose of future consultations and included in the stakeholder contact list.
-The LSC also acknowledges each submission and requests consent before the submission is published.
-Personal information disclosed on a published
+The Council undertakes public consultation as part of the development of the Uniform Law and Rules and related policies, guidelines and directions.
+Personal information disclosed to the Council, in the course of these consultations, is collected for the purpose of the relevant consultation and may be used for the purpose of future consultations and included in the stakeholder contact list.
+The Council also acknowledges each submission and requests consent before the submission is published.
+Submissions are thereafter published unless the entity making the submission requests the submission be treated as confidential.
+Personal information disclosed on a published submission is limited to the name of the author and the organisation.
+The person's address, email, phone number and signature are removed prior to publication.

-- submission is limited to the name of the author and the organisation.
-The person's address, email, phone number and signature are removed prior to publication. - 4.
-When documents, letters or communications are lodged in error with the LSC or Commissioner, these are redirected to the relevant regulatory authority and the sender is advised of this course of action.
+4. When documents, letters or communications are lodged in error with the Council or Commissioner, these are redirected to the relevant regulatory authority and the sender is advised of this course of action.

-The LSC and Commissioner ensure that the personal information collected by them is relevant, accurate, not excessive and does not unreasonably intrude into the personal affairs of people.
+The Council and Commissioner ensure that the personal information collected by them is relevant, accurate, not excessive and does not unreasonably intrude into the personal affairs of people.
 The information contains no more detail than has been provided and does not contain any other information.

-The LSC will notify the individual that his or her personal information is being collected at the time of first request by the LSC.
+The Council will notify the individual that his or her personal information is being collected at the time of first request by the Council.
 This notification will usually occur by email and, where reasonable, they will also be notified of matters such as the purposes for which the information is collected, the intended recipients of the information and the existence of any right of access to, or correction of, the information.
 Where it is lawful and practical, we give people the option of remaining anonymous if preferred when providing personal information to us.

-Generally, the LSC and the Commissioner do not collect sensitive personal information such as racial origin or sexuality.
+Generally, the Council and Commissioner do not collect sensitive personal information such as racial origin or sexuality.